hughperkins/coriander/README.md

 - May 27:
   - updated to LLVM 4.0.
 Thank you to @iame6162013 for inspiring me to do this
   - finally came up with a principled way of detecting byvalued-ness, to replace the May 26 hack
+    - this means that tensorflow `random_op_gpu.cc` is one step closer to running ok
 - May 26:
   - ~~finally hacked around a bug that was causing test_softmax.py to crash in tensorflow~~
 - May 20: